- How are basal and squamous skin cancers treated?

 Lymph node surgery

 If lymph nodes near the cancer are growing larger, it could be a sign that the cancer has spread to these nodes.
-In that case, the nodes will be biopsied or removed in a more thorough operation called a lymph node dissection.
+In that case, the nodes will be biopsied (see “How are basal and squamous cell skin cancers found?”), or many nodes might be removed in a more thorough operation called a lymph node dissection.
 The removed nodes will be looked at under a microscope to see if they contain cancer cells.
 This operation is more involved than surgery on the skin.
 You would most likely have general anesthesia (where you are given drugs to put you into a deep sleep).

 A possible long-term side effect is lymphedema.
 Lymph nodes in the groin or under the arm normally help drain fluid from the limbs.
 If they are removed, fluid may build up, leading to limb swelling.
-This swelling is called lymphedema.
 Elastic stockings or compression sleeves can help some people with this problem.
-For more details, see our separate document, Understanding Lymphedema (for Cancers Other Than Breast Cancer).
+For more details, see our document Understanding Lymphedema (for Cancers Other Than Breast Cancer).